kaushikb9/em-interviews/README.md

 ### You
 - How did you get into leadership?
 What excites you about management?
-- What is a event where you stepped up?
+- What is an event where you stepped up?
 - As a manger, what is something you are extremely proud of?
-- As a manger, what has been a difficult situation you had to deal with?
+- As a manager, what has been a difficult situation you had to deal with?
 - Do you want to be an entrepreneur?
 What is stopping you right now?

 ### Team
 - What was the composition of your team?
 According to what is an ideal team?
 - Did you have to manage people more experienced than you?
 - Have you hired people?
 What rounds would you conduct?
-- What are some traits you would you look for when hiring?
+- What are some traits you would look for when hiring?
 - Are there examples of people in your team not performing?
 What action did you take?
 - Were there instances when you had to let go of people?
 - What are some of the things you did to build ownership?